JaredJomar/Projects/readme.md

 - Disney Plus Enhancements: Enhance your Disney Plus experience with Disney Plus Enhancements!
 This script adds new features to the Disney Plus video player.
 - Netflix Enchantments: Enhance your Netflix experience with Netflix Enchantments!
 This script adds new features to the Netflix video player.
-- Twitch Enhancements: This user script enhances your Twitch and Amazon Gaming experience by automatically claiming channel points, enabling theater mode, and claiming prime rewards on [https://gaming.amazon.com/](https://gaming.amazon.com/).
+- Twitch Enhancements: This user script enhances your Twitch and Amazon Gaming experience by automatically claiming channel points, enabling theater mode, claiming prime rewards on [https://gaming.amazon.com/](https://gaming.amazon.com/), and adding a Redeem On GOG button next to the Copy Code.

 ## Disney Plus Enhancements Features